ZoieLLL/GraphOR-A-Structure-First-Benchmark-for-Graph-Assisted-Optimization-Decomposition-with-LLMs/README.md

 ## 🎯 Core Innovation

-Decomposition is a fundamental strategy for large-scale optimization — by partitioning variables and constraints into semi-independent subproblems, problems that would otherwise be intractable become solvable at scale.
-However, identifying an effective decomposition structure has traditionally required substantial domain expertise, as it involves recognizing sparse coupling patterns in the variable-constraint topology of the problem.
+Decomposition is a fundamental strategy for large-scale optimization.
+By partitioning variables and constraints into semi-independent subproblems, problems that would otherwise be intractable become solvable at scale.
+However, identifying decomposable structure requires recognizing sparse coupling patterns in the variable-constraint topology.

 **The Fundamental Challenge**: Existing OR benchmarks are designed for NL-to-formulation evaluation and lack the structural graph annotations and problem scale that systematic decomposition research requires.
 Current generation methods treat variable-constraint structure as a by-product and cannot simultaneously control graph topology, problem type diversity, and mathematical validity at scale.
 This gap has left the application of LLMs to graph-guided optimization decomposition entirely unexplored.